You are at the top of the page

 Other

-There is no specific dress code for visitors to Hillsborough Castle and Gardens.
+There is no specific dress code for visitors.
 We do ask that you dress respectfully as families are likely to be present.
-If there are offensive slogans or other clothing items deemed to be inappropriate you may be approached by a member of staff.
+If there are offensive slogans or other clothing items deemed to be inappropriate, you may be approached by a member of staff and asked to address this.
+Where this is not possible, you may be asked to use your tickets on an alternative day.

 Personal photography is not permitted inside the Castle.
 Our Hillsborough Castle Guidebook offers beautiful photos of the State Rooms and can be purchased alongside your tickets or in the gift shop.
 For more information on visitor photography can be found here